spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importer-speed-optimization.md

 DataImporters are triggering events manually, this is happening because of performance reasons :

-Triggering events automatically will generate so many duplicates events during data importing, (e.g: Inserting a Product into `spy_product` and `spy_product_localized_attribute` table will generate two events with the same `id_product`).
+Triggering events automatically generates so many duplicates events during data importing—for example, inserting a product into `spy_product` and `spy_product_localized_attribute` table generates two events with the same `id_product`.
-Events will be triggered one by one.
+Events are triggered one by one.

 You can always switch the Event Triggering process with two methods: